Homeowners Facing Higher Mortgage Costs in 2026

 Reduced Mobility: Elevated borrowing costs are discouraging some homeowners from moving to higher-value properties, which may slow housing market activity.

 Seeking Expert Advice: Homeowners are encouraged to speak with experienced mortgage brokers like Mortgage One to explore remortgaging solutions suited to their individual financial situations.
+For a view on where the base rate is heading, see our UK mortgage rate forecast.

 Conclusion